-The CIBC’s recent study found that work quality is at an all-time low in Canada.
-This means more people have precarious jobs, are forced into self-employment or part-time contracts, do not receive benefits, or are part-time.
+CIBC’s recent study found that work quality is at an all-time low in Canada.
+This means more people have precarious jobs, are forced into self-employment or part-time contracts, do not receive benefits or are part-time.

-A recent article published by CTV News has drawn the Canadian eye towards growing trends in employment, specifically, that the Canadian labour market has experienced a drastic shift towards lower paying full-time jobs and part-time jobs over their more financially stable long-term counterparts.
+An article published by CTV News has drawn the Canadian eye towards growing trends in employment, specifically, that the Canadian labour market has experienced a drastic shift towards lower-paying full-time jobs and part-time jobs over their more financially stable long-term counterparts.

 While there is nothing wrong with utilizing part-time work in order to maximize the financial capabilities of a company, a problem arises when those employees are not provided with adequate compensation and other employment rights, such as breaks, in accordance with the Employment Standards Act, 2000 (or the Canada Labour Code R.S.C., 1985, c.
 L-2, in the instance of federally- regulated employees).